-DOCKET NO. EMP-116, SUB 0 In the Matter of Application of Juno Solar, LLC, for a) Certificate of Public Convenience and) PUBLIC STAFF'S PROPOSED ORDER DENYING CERTIFICATE Necessity to Construct a 275-MW Solar OF PUBLIC CONVENIENCE AND Facility in Richmond County, North Carolina) NECESSITY
+DOCKET NO. EMP-116, SUB 0 ) In the Matter of) Application of Juno Solar, LLC, for a PUBLIC STAFF'S REVISED Certificate of Public Convenience and) PROPOSED ORDER DENYING Necessity to Construct a 275-MW Solar) CERTIFICATE OF PUBLIC Facility in Richmond County, North Carolina) CONVENIENCE AND NECESSITY

-HEARD: Tuesday, November 30, 2021 at 10:00 a.m., Commission Hearing
+HEARD: Tuesday, November 30, 2021 at 10:00 a.m. and Wednesday,

-Room 2115, Dobbs Building, 430 North Salisbury Street, Raleigh,
+March 2, 2022 at 9:00 a.m., Commission Hearing Room 2115, Dobbs Building, 430 North Salisbury Street, Raleigh, North Carolina

-North Carolina